-The Corporation has a Corporate Governance and Nominating Committee (the "CG&N Committee"), which is composed of Mr. Dario and, until his passing on July 27, 2023, Mr. Horst Daspersgruber.
-Mr. Dario is an "independent" director (as such term is defined in NI 58-101).
+The Corporation has a Corporate Governance and Nominating Committee (the "CG&N Committee"), which is composed of Laurent Arnoux, Philippe Jouard and Tina Woodside-Shaw.
+All members of the CG&N Committee are "independent" (as such term is defined in NI 58-101).
 The CG&N Committee is responsible for, among other things:

-- identifying individuals qualified to become new Board members and recommending to the Board the new director nominees for the next annual meeting of shareholders; - considering what the competencies and skills the Board, as a whole, should possess taking into account the tangible and intangible skills and qualities necessary for an effective Board given the Corporation's stage of development, operational and financial condition, and strategic outlook; - considering the length of service of each director and the level of representation of women on the Board; - assessing what competencies and skills each existing director possesses (including the personality and other qualities of each director); - considering the appropriate size of the Board, with a view to facilitating effective decisionmaking; - identifying and making recommendations to the Board as to the structure of the Board and the committees of the Board to be constituted from time to time and the structure of those committees; and - conducting an annual review and assessment of the Board's performance and effectiveness, as well as the effectiveness and contribution of each Board committee and each individual director.
+- identifying individuals qualified to become new Board members and recommending to the Board the director nominees for the next annual meeting of shareholders: - considering what the competencies and skills the Board, as a whole, should possess taking into account the tangible and intangible skills and qualities necessary for an effective Board given the Corporation's stage of development, operational and financial condition, and strategic outlook; - considering the length of service of each director and the level of representation of women on the Board: - assessing what competencies and skills each existing director possesses (including the personality and other qualities of each director); - considering the appropriate size of the Board, with a view to facilitating effective decisionmaking; - identifying and making recommendations to the Board as to the structure of the Board and the committees of the Board to be constituted from time to time and the structure of those committees; and - conducting an annual review and assessment of the Board's performance and effectiveness, as well as the effectiveness and contribution of each Board committee and each individual director.